 Set Free Sunday

 Set Free Sunday was a day for us to lean in and allow our hearts to break like Jesus’ for the oppression that takes place both here in Los Angeles and around the world.
 Some of this oppression happens behind the closed doors of our own lives, like addictions and pornography, while others take place on an interpersonal and social scale, like forced bonded labor and human trafficking.
 On this day, we had the opportunity to get a glimpse of local and global needs in these areas and to engage with a number of our partners fighting for the freedom of various groups in bondage.

-Reality LA will partner with International Justice Mission and First Presbyterian Church of Hollywood to unite in prayer for freedom for those in forced child labor and sex trafficking.
-Join us for a time of crying out to God and an interactive immersion called the Rescue Experience.
+Reality LA partnered with International Justice Mission and First Presbyterian Church of Hollywood to unite in prayer for freedom for those in forced child labor and sex trafficking.
+It was a time of crying out to God and an interactive immersion called the Rescue Experience.

-This year, we will take our partnership with A21 a step further — literally — as we join their annual Walk for Freedom, a walk which took place last year in 475 locations in 50 countries, rallying tens of thousands of people to take millions of collective steps to disrupt the existence of slavery and create awareness of the magnitude and prevalence of trafficking—and not just globally, but here in LA — and raise funds to help disrupt the existence of slavery.
-More details, including registration, to come.
+This year, we will take our partnership with A21 a step further — literally — as we join their annual Walk for Freedom, a walk which took place last year in 475 locations over 50 countries, rallying tens of thousands of people to take millions of collective steps to disrupt the existence of slavery and create awareness of the magnitude and prevalence of trafficking — and not just globally, but here in LA — and raise funds to help disrupt the existence of slavery.